Entire Four-Graviton EFT from the Duality Between Color and Kinematics: Spanning Gravity with the Universal Copy

 The Lovelock term at quadratic order gives us the celebrated Gauss-Bonnet term, whereas the Lovelock term at cubic order generates the fundamental polynomial $\mathcal{G}^{(6)}$ as a contact amplitude.

 The operator corresponding to the Lovelock term at order $n$ is topological in $D=2n$ and is vanishing for $D<2n$ \cite{Farhoudi:1995rc,Zwiebach:1985uq,Zumino:1985dp}.
 As such, the Gauss-Bonnet term is purely topological in $D=4$, whereas the operator that produces $\mathcal{G}^{(6)}$ is topological in $D=6$ and vanishing for $D < 6$.
-Moreover, the Lovelock term at order $n$ has non-vanishing $S$-matrix elements only for amplitudes relating to $(n+1)$ or more gravitons \cite{Zumino:1985dp}.
+Moreover, the Lovelock term at order $n$ has nonvanishing $S$-matrix elements only for amplitudes relating to $(n+1)$ or more gravitons \cite{Zumino:1985dp}.
 This is consistent with the fact that the Gauss-Bonnet term does not lead to any modifications of the propagator.
 In addition, this would imply that the first contribution of the cubic Lovelock term corresponds not to a cubic interaction, but a quartic contact amplitude, consistent with our interpretation of $\mathcal{G}^{(6)}$ as a contact amplitude.

-It should be noted that in particular spacetime dimensions it is possible to ``gauge away'' all terms of the form \cref{eq:dangerous} on-shell (i.e. eliminated by a judicious choice of polarization vectors).
+It should be noted that in particular spacetime dimensions it is possible to ``gauge away'' all terms of the form \cref{eq:dangerous} on shell (i.e. eliminated by a judicious choice of polarization vectors).
 For example one can write \cref{eq:delta_G6} as,

 In generic dimensions the square is performing seven Lorentz contractions, but in precisely $D=7$ there exists an antisymmetric Levi-Civita symbol that can contract with a single copy of the wedge products to form a Lorentz scalar.
-So precisely in seven dimensions each copy can be associated with a parity-odd vector amplitude, and we can interpret the parity-even $\mathcal{G}^{(6)}$ as a literal double-copy.
-While it is notable that there exists a parity-odd double-copy in that particular dimension, when confronted with reproducing graviton contributions like \cref{eq:delta_G6} in arbitrary dimensions we now turn to the triple copy.
+So precisely in seven dimensions each copy can be associated with a parity-odd vector amplitude, and we can interpret the parity-even $\mathcal{G}^{(6)}$ as a literal double copy.
+While it is notable that there exists a parity-odd double copy in that particular dimension, when confronted with reproducing graviton contributions like \cref{eq:delta_G6} in arbitrary dimensions we now turn to the triple copy.

 Explicitly, the gravitational fundamental $\mathcal{G}^{(6)}$ can be decomposed as:

 where the partial amplitudes $A^{d_4}$ are those of a gauge theory with an adjoint scalar, obtained from one of the composition rules listed in \cref{eq:d4-comp-rules}, $\mathcal{M}^{ff/dd}$ is the set of gravity amplitudes obtained by performing an $ff$ or $dd$ double copy on two pure gluon amplitudes, and $\mathcal{P}(s,t,u)$ is a permutation-invariant function built out of Mandelstam invariants.
 The sum is over all $4!$ permutations of external leg labels.
 For concreteness, we can take $\mathcal{P}(s,t,u) = (stu) $.
 After projecting out the component of $(stu) \mathcal{G}^{(6)} $ that can be spanned by $ \mathcal{M}^{ff/dd}$, we are left with